thunderbiscuit/uniffi-examples/docs/getting-started/languages.md

 # Supported Languages

-Uniffi-rs natively supports the following languages:
+Uniffi natively supports the following languages:

 1. Kotlin
 2. Swift
 3. Python
 4. Ruby

 You can use these to compose libraries for different use cases:

 1. Kotlin on JVM server-side
 2. Kotlin on Android
 3. Swift on iOS